aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/lti-components/web/README-Canvas.md

 More information on these Urls can be found in [Canvas LMS documentation](https://canvas.instructure.com/doc/api/file.lti_dev_key_config.html)

-**1.7 :** Now go to a course where you would like to enable the LTI tool to be available for teachers and faculity staff to add to their course offering.
+**1.7 :** Now go to a course where you would like to enable the LTI tool to be available for educators and faculity staff to add to their course offering.

 **1.8 :** Enter the **Settings** from the course menu on the left and go to the **Apps** tab.
 Create a new App by clicking on the **+ App** button.

 **1.9 :** From the dropdown please choose **by Client ID** as the _configuration type_ and enter the developer key that you obtained from the process of creating the developer key in step _1.6_.
 Next, confirm by clicking on the **Install** button.

-### Plugin use (Teachers)
+### Plugin use (Educators)

-**2.1 )** In Canvas, go to a course where you would like to add the LTI tool link.
+**2.1 )** In Canvas LMS, go to a course where you would like to add the LTI tool link.
 Make sure an Administrator added the tool to this course as described in step 1.8 and 1.9.

 **2.2 )** Make sure your are on your courses **Home** page.
 Choose to create a new item for a module within that course by clicking on the button with the **+** symbol.
 If there's no module in your course yet please create one.